cirata/gerrit-ai-code-review/README.md

 To download the appropriate release, please visit the [GitHub releases](../../releases) page for this repository, or clone directly from the appropriate tag.

-N.B Default "master" branch is only an empty placeholder.
+N.B Default "fork-information" branch is only a placeholder for this README.md so it can be used as the default landing page without impacting the history or other changes from the open source fork it is based on.